DataDog/hiring-engineers/answers.md

   - By contrast, a screenboard has a more customizable widget layout and can be shared as an entire single read-only live entity.

 ### Level 3 - Alerting on Data

-Since you've already caught your test metric going above 0.90 once, you don't want to have to continually watch this dashboard to be alerted when it goes above 0.90 again.
-So let's make life easier by creating a monitor.

-* **Task:** Set up a monitor on this metric that alerts you when it goes above 0.90 at least once during the last 5 minutes
+* **Task:** Set up a monitor on the `test.support.random` metric that alerts when it goes above 0.90 at least once during the last 5 minutes

-* **Bonus Task:**  Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.
+* **Bonus Task:**  Make it a multi-alert by host to avoid recreating it if infrastructure scales up.
   - The following image demonstrates completion of the two tasks above, displaying a multi-alert monitor tracking two hosts starting at roughly 13:13.
 Both hosts have the same `project:miket_interview_challenge` tag through which the grouping has been made, and they share the same custom check yielding a random value.
 The monitor is set to trigger when either of these hosts exceeds a threshold of 0.90.
   <br><br>
   ![](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/multi_alert_monitor.JPG?raw=true)

-* **Task:** Give it a descriptive monitor name and message (it might be worth it to include the link to your previously created dashboard in the message).
+* **Task:** Give the monitor a descriptive name and message (it might be worth it to include the link to your previously created dashboard in the message).
 Make sure that the monitor will notify you via email.

- - The message sent when this monitor is triggered handles dynamic insertion of the `host.name` variable and reminds the recipient of the conditions prompting the alert.
+ - The message sent when this monitor is triggered handles dynamic insertion of the `host.name` variable, links to the dashboard from which the monitor was created, and reminds the recipient of the conditions prompting the alert.
  <br><br>
  ![Monitor message settings, title, and body.](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/monitor_message.JPG?raw=true)

-* **Bonus Task:** This monitor should alert you within 15 minutes.
-So when it does, take a screenshot of the email that it sends you.
+* **Bonus Task:** This monitor should within 15 minutes.
+So when it does, take a screenshot of the email that it sends.
+  - Email notification of the monitor alert being triggered:
   <br><br>
-  - Email notification of the monitor alert being triggered:
   ![Email of monitor alert message.](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/monitor_response_email.JPG?raw=true)

-* **Bonus Task:** Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
+* **Bonus Task:** Since this monitor is going to alert pretty often, one doesn't want to be alerted while out of the office.
 Set up a scheduled downtime for this monitor that silences it from 7pm to 9am daily.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Make sure that the email is sent when you schedule the downtime and take a screenshot of that notification.
   - A display of the scheduled downtime settings:
   <br><br>
   ![Downtime settings.](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/monitor_silent_hours.JPG?raw=true)